vicsz/java-lesson-outlines/README.md

 Static typing in programming languages means that variable types are explicitly declared and determined at compile time, contrasting with dynamic typing where types are understood at runtime.
 This feature in Java enhances error detection during build and contributes to code reliability and efficiency.

 ## Tip #1: Prefer Static Typing
-Embrace static typing in languages, including JavaScript, to mitigate a wide range of errors, leading to more robust and maintainable code.
+Embrace static typing in languages, including JavaScript (i.e. use Typescript), to mitigate a wide range of errors, leading to more robust and maintainable code.

+*Choosing dynamic typing for a quick speed boost is like sprinting in flip-flops.
+It might feel fast at first, but you'll likely trip up in the long run!*

 ## Build Once, Run Anywhere
 This Java principle signifies the ability to compile Java code, often into JAR files, which can be run on any device equipped with a Java Virtual Machine, regardless of the underlying architecture.